Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: VLC and RF Technologies

-Uplink communication for VLC represents a challenge as it requires updating the user's hardware.
-The signal emitted from the LED to the photodiode on the mobile phone only solves the downlink communication problem, and the mobile phone needs to send a signal back to ensure the communication link is unblocked, but the design of the reverse communication link is difficult \cite{Alresheedi_2017_Uplink}.
+\item \textbf{Uplink hardware issues:} Uplink communication for VLC represents a challenge as it requires updating the user's hardware.
+The signal emitted from the LED to the photodiode on the mobile phone only solves the downlink communication problem, and the mobile phone needs to send a signal back to ensure the communication link is unblocked, but the design of the reverse communication link is difficult \cite{Alresheedi_2017_Uplink}\footnote{Although the uplink in VLC is one of the main challenges, studies \cite{a_revision} have shown that hybrid VLC/IR (infrared) can be utilized to overcome this issue.
+Therefore, inherently a hybrid RF/VLC/IR system can be an ultimate solution for robust and high data rate indoor communication solution.}.

 \item \textbf{Interference and noise from other light sources and inter-cell interference:}